 Studio One Eleven Breaks Ground on Unprecedented Storm Water Improvement Project at Rancho Los Cerritos Historic Site

-Rancho Los Cerritos has unveiled an advanced groundwater reclamation system on the site of the historic landmark, museum, and gardens in Long Beach.
-Construction will begin in April 2022.
-The project captures, stores, and reuses rainfall at the site and includes an extensive public education program in harmony with Rancho Los Cerritos’ mission.
-The $4 million initiative – named “Looking Back to Advance Forward” – combines new technology with techniques developed by the Tongva people over 5,000 years ago.
-The Rancho will capture and re-use virtually 100% of rainfall, dramatically decreasing its water use and preventing runoff and pollutants from reaching the Dominguez Gap Wetlands, the Los Angeles River, and the ocean.
+Through this system, the Rancho will capture and reuse virtually 100% of rainfall, significantly reducing water use while preventing runoff and pollutants from reaching the Dominguez Gap Wetlands, the Los Angeles River, and the ocean.
 Rancho Los Cerritos is the first stormwater improvement project in the US on a local state and nationally registered historic site to employ such an extensive system.

 An Advanced Approach Rooted in History The system employs two distinct methods for capturing, storing and treating stormwater: combining the latest technology with traditional methods of water conservation in keeping with the institution’s mission as a nonprofit museum of history.
 The first method uses new technology to recapture and store stormwater through water-permeable paving at the top of the site, leading to an underground 22,000-gallon cistern.
 Stormwater captured at the cistern is filtered and treated, providing irrigation to the site and historic gardens.